Sports injury prevention

 Rest — no further exercise or stretching or quick movements.

 Ice — should be applied for at least 20 minutes as soon as possible after the injury, then every 4 hours while you are awake, for the next 48 hours.
-Flexible hot/cold packs, crushed ice cubes in a wet tea towel or packets of frozen peas are ideal.
+Cold packs, crushed ice cubes in a wet tea towel or packets of frozen peas are ideal.
 Be careful to protect your skin from the ice with oil, a paper towel or a tea towel.

 Compress — use a firm crepe or elastic pressure bandage on the affected joint or limb.